BuildYourBook/buildyourbook.github.io/_posts/2022-03-21-Seeking-Fulfillment.md

 The 8-week cohorts will still exist - but now they won't be the only thing.

 Our first mini-cohort - on Breakthrough Lawyer Branding - goes live in April.
 All the details are [here](https://maven.com/build-your-book).
+If this even remotely seems like the right thing for you, consider applying.

 And like every course we run at Build Your Book, there's a 100% money back guarantee.
-Just like you offer your clients, right :)
+Just like you offer your clients, right ;)